2-REC/unity-state-engine/README.md

 # Graph Managers

-build prefabs...
+...

-- create graph managers
+Build the 2 graph managers prefabs.
-	prefabs
-		eg in 'Prefabs' folder
-		GlobalManager
-		GameManager
+Save the new prefabs in a new `Prefabs` folder for example.

 ## Global Manager

-...(simplify, remove redundant/useless) + see what can remove from other doc...
+Create the Global Manager prefab:

 1. Create a **global data manager** prefab.
 	* Either create an empty object and add a `GlobalDataManager` script component, or drag and drop the script in the *Hierarchy* panel.
-	* Save the prefab.
+	* Save the prefab .
 Name it `GlobalDataManager` for example.
 	* Delete the instantiated prefab in the *Hierarchy* panel.
 2. Create the **global graph manager** prefab:
 	* Instantiate the provided `GlobalManager` prefab.\
-		The prefab should already have a `GlobalStateManager` prefab set for its `Global State Manager` porperty, as well as a `GlobalStateController` script component attached to it.[*]
+		The prefab should already have a `GlobalStateManager` prefab set for its `Global State Manager` porperty, as well as a `GlobalStateController` script component attached to it.\
+		The `GlobalStateController` component in instantiated prefabs will be replaced by an overridden script for global states requiring specific actions or behavior.
 	* Set the `GlobalManager` prefab properties:
 		* Set the `GlobalDataManager` prefab for the `Global Data Manager` property (the prefab itself, **NOT** an instance).
 		* Set the `global_states` XML file for the `Global States Graph` property.
 		* Set the `values` XML file for the `Game Data` property.
-	* Save the prefab (as a variant, or replacing the original), and delete it in the *Hierarchy* panel.
+	* Save the prefab (as a variant), and delete it in the *Hierarchy* panel.

 	![Global Manager](./docs/images/globalmanager.jpg "Global Manager")

-..."**WILL** be replaced in some states"
-[*]: The `GlobalStateController` component is specific to each state, and can be replaced by an overridden script in the instantiated prefab of any state if desired (TODO: see below - link?).

 ## Game Manager

-...(simplify, remove redundant/useless) + see what can remove from other doc...
+Create the Game Manager prefab:

 1. Create a **game data manager** prefab.
 	* Either create an empty object and add a `GameDataManager` script component, or drag and drop the script in the *Hierarchy* panel.
 	* Save the prefab.
 Name it `GameDataManager` for example.